 That means that for both younger workers entering the job market for the first time and for older workers seeking mid- to senior-level positions, earning a graduate degree is a great way for potential students to help themselves stand out in today’s job market.
 For that reason, earning a graduate degree is generally associated with a number of broad benefits, the most common of which are:

-- Increased Earning Potential: On average, employees with a master’s degree earn 18 percent more than bachelor’s degree holders over their lifetime.
-Computer science professionals, specifically, see an average $30,000 boost in salary after earning their graduate degree.
+- Increased Earning Potential: On average, employees with a graduate degree earn 28 percent more than bachelor’s degree holders over their lifetime.
+Data from PayScale shows that computer science professionals with a master’s degree, specifically, see an average salary of $101,000, compared to $86,000 for those with a bachelor’s degree.

 - Broadened Professional Network: Earning a graduate degree will help you widen your professional network by helping you meet, work, and learn with professors and other students, who may help your career down the road.